 "I remind my patients (and my kids) to wash their hands (especially before eating), not share food and drinks with friends, get enough sleep and eat as well as possible," says Heather Orman-Lubell, M.D., a mom of two sons and a pediatrician in private practice at Yardley Pediatrics of St. Christopher's Hospital for Children in Pennsylvania.
 "And, of course, get your flu shot!"

 The long and short of cold and flu prevention is to wash your hands with soap and water—a lot!" says Michelle Davis-Dash, M.D., a mom of two and a board-certified pediatrician in Baltimore.
 "Cover your sneezes and coughs in the crook of your arm — not your hand.
 I tell my patients who do happen to fall ill that containment to protect other people from catching it includes washing hands, disinfecting door handles and fixtures with Lysol, and replacing toothbrushes after illness."

 Dr. Rallie's Tips

-Jennifer Bright is a mom of four sons, co-founder and CEO of family- and veteran- owned custom publisher Momosa Publishing, co-founder of the Mommy M.D.
-Guides team of 150-plus mommy M.D.s and co-author of "The Mommy M.D.
-Guide to Losing Weight and Feeling Great."
+Jennifer Bright is a mom of four sons, co-founder and CEO of family- and veteran- owned custom publisher Momosa Publishing, co-founder of the Mommy MD Guides team of 150+ mommy M.D.s, and co-author of "The Mommy MD Guide to the Toddler Years."
 She lives in Hellertown, Pennsylvania.
 To find out more about Jennifer Bright and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.